spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/site-installation.md

 :::info

-The community resource, [Painting with Palette](https://www.paintingwithpalette.com/tutorials/) has a great Edge Native tutorial.
+The community resource, [Painting with Palette](https://www.paintingwithpalette.com/tutorials/) has a great Edge tutorial.

 :::